How to Create Simple Toggle Buttons in React

 }

-We will also be using three different props:
+We'll also use three different props:

-• label: For setting a label for the toggle button
+• label: For setting a label for the toggle button.

 • onClick: A click handler for handling onClick events outside of the component.